mlamz/robot_tournament/README.markdown

 Use the following command to create and start a tournament:

-  ./bin/create_tournament --name "battle royale" --rounds 5 --duration 10 --gameopts basic --game maze --force true
+  ./bin/create_tournament --name "battle royale" --rounds 5 --duration 1 --game maze --force true

 You will also need to run